Block Island: Post-colonial period

 The original North Lighthouse was built in 1829, but it was replaced in 1836 after the original was washed out to sea.
 The ocean claimed the replacement lighthouse also, and the lighthouse that can be seen today was constructed in 1867.
 Construction began on Block Island's Southeast Lighthouse a few years later in 1873.
 Block Island has no natural harbors; breakwaters were constructed in 1870 to form Old Harbor.
 New Harbor was created in 1895 when a channel was dug to connect the Great Salt Pond to the ocean through the northwestern side of the island.
 The Island Free Library was established in 1874 and is Block Island's only public library.

-Isaac Church was the Island's last recorded full-blooded Manisses Indian; he died in 1886 at age 100.
+Isaac Church was the island’s last recorded full-blooded Manisses Indian; he died in 1886 at age 100.
 He was survived by one son and one daughter whose descendants still reside in Rhode Island today.
 The landmark Isaac's Corner is named in honor of him, located at the intersection of Center Road, Lakeside Drive, and Cooneymus Road.
 Isaac is buried to the east of the four corners in the Historical Indian Burial Ground.
 In 2011, the Block Island Historical Society dedicated the Block Island Manissean Ancestral Stone.
 In attendance at the unveiling ceremony were descendants of the Manisses Indians, with Tiondra White Rapids Martinez, a direct descendant of Isaac Church, opening the ceremony in their native tongue.

 During World War II, several artillery spotters were located on the island to direct fire from the heavy gun batteries at Fort Greene in Point Judith which protected the entrance to Narragansett Bay.
 Lookout positions for the spotters were built to look like houses.
 The US government offered to evacuate the island, as it could not be effectively defended from enemy invasion, but the islanders chose to stay.
 Days before the war ended against Germany, the Battle of Point Judith took place seven miles to the northeast of the island.

+In 1963, the island was transferred from Newport County to Washington County.

+On August 10, 2012, a tornadic waterspout formed to the south of the island.
+It went north and moved onshore Block Island at around 3:54 PM.
+It then tore through the island, before dissipating on the island's northern half.
+It was rated an EF0, and no deaths or injuries were reported.